Nonparametric learning from Bayesian models with randomized objective functions

-\begin{itemize} \item [{[S0]}] Nonparametric regularization: where we wish to use a Bayesian NP approach but we would like to include a regularization term, centered on a conventional model, that induces stability and parametric structure on the problem. \item [{[S1]}] Model misspecification: where we have used a parametric Bayesian model and we are concerned that the model may be misspecified. \item [{[S2]}] Approximate posteriors: where for expediency we have used an approximate posterior, such as in Variational Bayes (VB), and we wish to account for the approximation. \item [{[S3]}] Direct updating of the prior: where the parameters have meaning but little trust is placed in the validity of the generative likelihood, such as for classification trees that define piecewise constant predictions regardless of the smoothness of the actual decision boundaries. \item [{[S4]}] Information sharing under privacy considerations: where we might be willing to share pseudo-data generated from a posterior model, but not the actual training data or model. \item [{[S5]}] Direct updating from utility-functions: where the sole purpose of the modelling task is to perform some action or take a decision under a well-specified utility function. \end{itemize}
+\begin{itemize} \item [{[S1]}] Model misspecification: where we have used a parametric Bayesian model and we are concerned that the model may be misspecified. \item [{[S2]}] Approximate posteriors: where for expediency we have used an approximate posterior, such as in variational Bayes (VB), and we wish to account for the approximation. \item [{[S3]}] Direct updating from utility-functions: where the sole purpose of the modelling task is to perform some action or take a decision under a well-specified utility function. \end{itemize}

 Our work builds upon previous ideas including \cite{Newton1994} who introduced the weighted likelihood bootstrap (WLB) as a way of generating approximate samples from the posterior of a well-specified Bayesian model. \cite{Lyddon2018} highlighted that the WLB in fact provides an exact representation of uncertainty for the model parameters that minimize the Kullback-Leibler (KL) divergence, $d_{\text{KL}}(F_0,F_\theta)$, between the unknown data-generating distribution and the model likelihood $f_\theta(x)$, and hence is well motivated regardless of model validity.
 These approaches however do not allow for the inclusion of prior knowledge and do not provide a Bayesian update as we do here.